 They’ve worked for me and they will work for you!

-Until just recently, my husband was working thousands of miles overseas, in a war zone, while I held down the fort at home.
+Until a few weeks ago, my husband was working thousands of miles overseas, in a war zone, while I held down the fort at home.

 Trust me, with two young kids, I was in a war zone too.
 I held down the fort for four years while he was deployed with the military as a contractor, and this was after fours years with him being on a submarine.

 I had little help because who wants to come into a house that is struggling through a stomach virus?
 I didn’t want my friends or family to catch and spread this nightmare either.

 If you’re a military spouse, you know how it is.
 If you’re a single mom or a “corporate widow” you also know what I mean.
 If your husband took one look at the mess and took off for a “very important work function,” you too, know what I mean.

 This is the not so fun part of being the mom.

 I’m starting with this tip first because chances are you are in the middle of taking care of sick kid.
 If this applies to you–do this now!
 It’s a life changer.